Harmony Books

 Harmony Books is an imprint of the Crown Publishing Group, itself part of publisher Penguin Random House.
-It was founded by Bruce Harris, a Crown executive, in 1972.
+Bruce Harris, a Crown executive, founded it in 1972.
+It publishes nonfiction authors who tend to be leaders of thought, distinguished authorities on their subject, credentialed experts, and those seeking to restructure cultural conversations.

 The imprint has been used for such books as: